 We conducted a package comparison by generating 100 datasets using the DDM package HDDM in Python.
 (The computation time required by HDDM is excessively long, and its accuracy is not significantly higher than RWiener.
 Therefore, we ultimately decided to abandon the use of HDDM as our computational tool.)
 These datasets were specifically configured with parameters a=2, t=0.3, v=1, and z=0.7.
 Subsequently, we utilized three different DDM packages in R (RWiener, hausekeep, and FastDMinR) to compute parameter estimates for these generated datasets.
 The evaluation process involves comparing the computed values obtained from the R packages with the set parameters (a=2, t=0.3, v=1, and z=0.7).
 If the computed values from the R packages are found to be closer to the set values, it signifies that the respective R package provides more accurate parameter estimation for the drift-diffusion model.

 The results of package comparison are shown in figure 6,

+The estimate of v obtained from RWiener is 1.01, 95% CI [.98, 1.03], and the estimate of z is 0.77, 95% CI [.76, .78], both of which are very close to the values we pre-defined.
+Considering the parameters calculated using other packages are either highly inaccurate, have excessively wide confidence intervals, or require very long computation times, we have decided to use RWiener for calculating our results.
+It provides a good balance between accuracy, confidence interval width, and computational efficiency, making it the most suitable choice for our analysis.